samsung-cnct/kraken-lib/Documentation/security/README.md

 ## Configuration
 By default, Auth is disabled in Kraken.
-To enable this see below example in for config.yaml
+To enable this see below example in config.yaml
 ```yaml
 definitions:
   ...